WilliamTayNZ/Quick-Quiz/README.md

 ## Contributions

-Creators: Aleck Shen, William Tay, Leo Huynh, Amin Farah and Rick Huang Feel free to fork the project, submit pull requests, or suggest features!
+Creators: Aleck Shen, William Tay, Leo Huynh, Amin Farah and Rick Huang <br>
+Feel free to fork the project, submit pull requests, or suggest features!
 All help is appreciated to make **Quick-Quiz** even better.